 Click here for a downloadable PDF detailing what you should bring to sesshin.

-Sesshins and Dharma Gaia retreats are scheduled for the following:
+2022 Sesshins are scheduled for the following:

 Zentensive Workshop and Retreats® are for those who feel drawn to exploring the rich intersection of meditation and Western psychology.
 They offer advanced levels of training for mental health professionals interested in accessing deeper unconscious patterns, as well as for dharma practitioners who may wish to discover a greater understanding of the more hidden dimensions of the psyche.